 Get yoUr gRant fUnded (GURU)

-Get yoUr gRant fUnded (GURU) is an intensive grant writing course for College of Medicine faculty, focused on NIH R01 or equivalent types of applications.
-This course will be taught by Philip Kern, MD, and the UK Proposal Development Office.
-The program will include a mixture of class work, tutorials, and personal assistance with the hope that the participant could submit a grant and then submit a revision if the first submission is not funded.
-There will be writing accountability milestones throughout the course to encourage progress and growth.
+Get yoUr gRant fUnded (GURU) is an intensive grant writing course intended for College of Medicine faculty, focused on NIH R01 or equivalent types of applications.
+This course is taught by Philip Kern, MD, and the UK Proposal Development Office.
+The program includes a mixture of class work, tutorials, and personal assistance with the hope that the participant could submit a grant and then submit a revision if the first submission is not funded.
+There are writing accountability milestones throughout the course to encourage progress and growth.
 The course is designed for in-person attendance.

-Candidates for the course must have adequate protected time to pursue a grant, actively participate in the course, and devote time to writing, meeting their mentors, and perform other grant related activities.
-Participants will be selected based on eligibility, readiness to write (as evidenced by abstract or specific aims submitted during registration), and on a first come, first served basis.
+Space is limited and priority will be given to College of Medicine faculty targeting submission deadlines in the next two NIH cycle deadlines (~6-9 months).
+Candidates for the course must be ready to write, have adequate protected time to pursue a grant, actively participate in the course, and devote time to writing, meeting their mentors, and perform other grant-related activities.
+Participants are selected based on eligibility, readiness to write (as evidenced by abstract or specific aims submitted during registration, targeted funding opportunity, anticipated date of submission), and on a first-come, first-served basis.

 Session 1: Overview of the NIH Grant Process and Expectations (Wed., Sept.
 18, 2-4 p.m.)